benp3837/Master_Demos/Angular/Angular.md

 `	`-skip git will bypass the automatic git repo that will be built

-`	`-Routing we’ll talk about late but this gives us the ability to navigate through components
+`	`-Routing we’ll talk about later but this gives us the ability to navigate through components

 `ng serve -o` (to bring (serve) your application to a browser tab)